cleophasmashiri/Patient-Management-UI-Microsevices/README.md

 ### To create projects booking, doctor and patient:

- copy the project main as  booking and remove the zuul dependency from the pom.xml
+ copy the project main as booking:
+  1. Remove the zuul dependency from the pom.xml
+  2. Remove @EnableZuulProxy from the MainApplication

+     ```
+     @EnableZuulProxy
+     public class MainApplication
+     ```

 ```
 	<dependency>